Community Fellowship > Curriculum

 • A fixed stipend for additional needs

-Please note that the Internet Society does not offer financial support for visa-related costs, and travel arrangements are specifically fixed for the calendarized workshop dates only.*
+Please note that the Internet Society does not offer financial support for visa-related costs, and travel arrangements are fixed only for the calendarized workshop dates.*